 When Randall retired in 1941, the University of Michigan Regents named the newly erected east physics building the Harrison M. Randall Laboratory of Physics.
 It was here that Randall continued his research, embarking on his third field of major interest in 1948 at the age of 78.
 With Donald W. Smith, a University of Wisconsin bacteriologist who had studied at Michigan, Randall developed a means of identifying certain strains of mycobacteria through the unique infrared spectra of some of their chemicals.

 Randall was a fellow of APS, the American Association for the Advancement of Science (AAAS), and OSA.
 He was president of APS in 1937, and a vice president of AAAS in 1925.
 He received OSA’s Ives Medal for his work in infrared spectroscopy.
+He was also elected an Honorary Member of OSA.
 Randall was awarded an honorary degree by Ohio State University in 1956 and at the age of 95 in 1966 received an honorary Doctor of Law Degree from the University of Michigan.

 Randall died November 10, 1969.